AndreeeasN/pp5-project/README.md

 - I can sort through the admin menu so I can quickly find what I'm looking for

 ### Colour Scheme:
-?COLOR SCHEME:
+- Drawing inspiration from the Swedish flag, the site uses blue and white as it's dominant colors, with touches of yellow serving as an accent color.
+- The navigational elements in the navbar are white, but turn yellow when hovered for a playful touch.
+- The front page features carousel images in a soft pastel pink, with splotches of color from an array of swedish candy to incite a sense of playfulness and excitement.
+- For the sake of legibility, black text on white backgrounds is used throughout a majority of the site, providing a clean and modern design while ensuring sufficient contrast.

 ### Typography:
+- 'Segoe UI' & 'Arial' - Used for the SWEtooth logo
+- 'Arial Rounded MT Bold' - Used for flavour text on carousel images

 The following fonts were obtained from the Google Fonts Library:
   - 'Inter' - used for the mobile and desktop navbar
   - 'Poppins' - used for the general site content

-The header logo was made using 'Franklin Gothin Medium'.

 ## Wireframes
 - Home page<br>